Jamal Adams

-Jamal Lee Adams (born October 17, 1995) is an American football strong safety for the Seattle Seahawks of the National Football League (NFL).
-He played college football at LSU, and was drafted sixth overall in the 2017 NFL Draft by the New York Jets.
+Jamal Lee Adams (born October 17, 1995) is an American professional football linebacker and safety for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the LSU Tigers, and was selected by the New York Jets sixth overall in the 2017 NFL draft.
 Adams quickly became an impactful starter for the Jets, making the Pro Bowl twice and being named an All-Pro.
-In 2021, Adams signed a four-year extension with the Seahawks valued at $72 million, with a $20 million signing bonus and $38 million guaranteed, making him the highest paid safety in the NFL at that time.
+In 2021, Adams signed a four-year extension with the Seattle Seahawks valued at $72 million, with a $20 million signing bonus and $38 million guaranteed, making him the highest paid safety in the NFL at that time.
+Adams has also played for the Tennessee Titans and the Detroit Lions.

-Early years
+Early life

 Adams attended Hebron High School in Carrollton, Texas.
 While there, he played high school football.
 During his final two years, he had 138 tackles and seven interceptions on defense and 20 touchdowns on offense.
 In his senior year, Hebron finished 8–4 on the season, advancing to the UIL 5A Division II Area final at AT&T Stadium, where they lost 42–21 to Cedar Hill.

 Adams was rated by Scout.com as a five-star recruit and among the top 10 recruits in his class.
 He committed to Louisiana State University (LSU) to play college football.

 College career

 Adams played in all 13 games with two starts as a true freshman at LSU in 2014 and had 66 tackles and a sack.
 As a sophomore, he was a second-team All-Southeastern Conference selection as a safety by the Associated Press (AP) and SEC coaches.
 As a junior, Adams was named to the AP All-SEC first-team.

-On January 6, 2017, Adams announced that he would forgo his senior season and enter the 2017 NFL Draft.
+On January 6, 2017, Adams announced that he would forgo his senior season and enter the 2017 NFL draft.